Audris-A/FL-for-battery-RUL-with-Flower-framework/README.md

 There are four configurations:
 - Baseline FL with no privacy and security methods;
 - DP FL with differential privacy (built into Flower);
-- HE FL with secure aggregation using homomorphic encryption from Pyfhel lib;
+- HE FL with secure aggregation using homomorphic encryption from Pyfhel lib ( https://pyfhel.readthedocs.io/en/latest/ );
 - DP HE FL the combination of the previous two;

 The HE methods require changes in the (...)/flwr/common/parameter.py file.